Quebec City tramway: CITÉ (2024–present)

 With the release of the CDPQ Infra report, the Quebec provincial government authorized the implementation of phase 1 of the tramway.
 In December 2024, the tram line was given the name TramCité.
-Construction of phase 1 is expected to start in 2027 with the line going into service in 2033.
+Construction of phase 1 started in 2026 with the line expected to go into service in 2033.

+In July 2026, AtkinsRéalis and Siemens Mobility formed a partnership to develop and integrate systems for TramCité such as for signalling, communications and electrification.
+The partnership will also coordinate the implementation, testing and commissioning of these systems.

 Stations

 This section does not fully reflect project changes to be made by CDPQ Infra by 2027.

 The Quebec City Tramway will be a 19 km light-rail line running between the city districts of Cap-Rouge in the west and Charlesbourg in the east.
 The line will have 29 stations of which two will be underground in a 2 km tunnel.
 Five of the stations will be designated as transfer hubs (French: pôles d’échanges).